 Got extra peaches?
 Make this!
-This Southern Peach Pound Cake recipe begins with a silky cake batter that’s swirled with a sweet homemade peach jam and spiced cinnamon streusel, baked to perfection then topped with a decadent maple glaze.
-If you love this cake, you will also love this Caramel Peach Dump Cake and Peach Upside Down Cake!
+This Peach Cobbler Pound Cake recipe begins with a silky cake batter that’s swirled with a sweet homemade peach jam and spiced cinnamon streusel, baked to perfection then topped with a decadent maple glaze.

 Each year, in the hot and sunny state of Georgia, the month of August brings a statewide celebration.
 You see, Georgia is well-known for being “The Peach State” and August is National Peach Month.
 Local restaurants, bars and shops commemorate the occasion by creating specialty cocktails, cobblers and souvenirs.
 But the real peach enthusiasts?
 Well, they work a little harder.

 Peach County residents host an annual Peach Festival where pageants, parades and parties are all dedicated to the beautiful stone fruit.
 On the first Saturday morning of the festival, a man by the name of Rich Bennett and his volunteers come together to make “The World’s Largest Peach Cobbler”.
 With 75 gallons of fresh Georgia Peaches, 150 pounds of self-rising flour, 150 pounds of sugar, 32 gallons of milk and 90 pounds of butter, this cobbler is a colossal undertaking.
 The result?
 A phenomenal success.